What if you could train your team, and gently transition to a fully decentralized Holochain architecture?

 Re-architect Some Subset of Shared Data

 A set of rules are implemented for creating and storing data (used by every agent collaborating in the application), and other rules to validate the data (used by every agent hosting DHT Action/Record data).
-These are call the "DNA" of the application, and are written in Rust.
+These are called the "DNA" of the application, and are written in Rust.
 They are often quite small, but can be arbitrarily large and complex, if required.

 This DNA code is deployed to a constellation of Holochain agent nodes.
 You can run these all yourself, or (if desired) contract agents to host the DNA on your behalf (eg. via something like https://holo.host).